fimad/podstash/README.md

 podstash
 ========

-Have you ever lost a ~~loved one~~ podcast?
-Perhaps the author decided to stop got bored or decided to stop paying for hosting.
+Have you ever lost a podcast?
+Perhaps the author decided to stop paying for hosting.

 Have you ever wanted to go back and listen to the first episode of a podcast only to realize that the feed only contains the last 100 or even 50 episodes?